practicalcomputerscience/MicrobenchmarkGPHLlanguages/02a - benchmarking with inefficient Fibonacci number calculations/README.md

 Then I turned to the [unsigned long long integer type](./fib_recursive_small_argument.cpp), which should allow to calculate Fibonacci numbers up to argument 93 with result 12,200,160,415,121,876,738: https://zeptomath.com/calculators/fibonaccinumbers.php?number=93

-This result is still under 18,446,744,073,709,551,615 = 2^64 - 1, which should be the highest _unsigned long long_ number in a typical C++ compilation: [C and C++ Integer Limits](https://learn.microsoft.com/en-us/cpp/c-language/cpp-integer-limits?view=msvc-170) (however, calculating this result recursively, even in C++, may not stop before hours!)
+This result is still under 18,446,744,073,709,551,615 = 2^64 - 1, which should be the highest _unsigned long long_ number in a typical C++ compilation: [C and C++ Integer Limits](https://learn.microsoft.com/en-us/cpp/c-language/cpp-integer-limits?view=msvc-170) (however, calculating this result recursively, even in C++, may not stop in hours!)

 <br/>